 Document Translation Requirements

 Any document not in English or Welsh must be accompanied by a certified translation.
 The translation must include: the translator's confirmation it's an accurate translation of the original, the date of translation, the translator's full name and signature, and the translator's contact details.
-Professional translation services are recommended.
+Use professional translation services (members of the Institute of Translation and Interpreting or Chartered Institute of Linguists) — Home Office caseworkers reject DIY or family translations.

-For the official document requirements, see Appendix FM of the Immigration Rules.
-For general supporting document guidance, see our UK visa supporting documents guide.
+For the official document requirements, see Appendix FM of the Immigration Rules and the specific evidential rules in Appendix FM-SE.

 Frequently Asked Questions

-The main documents required are: valid passports (both partners), marriage certificate, relationship evidence (photos, communication records, travel evidence), financial documents proving £29,000+ income (payslips, bank statements, employer letter), accommodation evidence (tenancy agreement or landlord letter), English language certificate at A1 level, and TB test certificate if applicable.
+The main documents required are: valid passports (both partners), marriage certificate (translated if not in English), relationship evidence (photos, communication records, travel evidence), financial documents proving £29,000+ income (payslips, bank statements, employer letter), accommodation evidence (tenancy agreement or landlord letter), English language certificate at A1 level, and TB test certificate if applying from a listed country.
+Pre-April 2024 applicants on continuous leave use the £18,600 transitional threshold.

-You need 6 months of bank statements for a UK spouse visa.
-These should cover the same period as your payslips and clearly show salary deposits that match your payslips.
-If relying on savings, you must show the required amount (£88,500 minimum) has been held for at least 6 months.
+You need 6 months of bank statements for a UK Spouse visa.
+These should cover the same period as your payslips and clearly show salary deposits that match your payslips exactly.
+If relying on savings alone, you must show the full required amount (£88,500 minimum) has been held for at least 6 consecutive months without dipping below the threshold at any point during that period.

 A landlord letter (or accommodation letter) is needed if you're living with family or friends rather than in your own rented or owned property.
-The property owner writes a letter confirming they consent to the applicant living there, describing the property size, current occupants, and confirming there's adequate space without overcrowding.
+The property owner writes a letter confirming they consent to the applicant living there, describing the property size, current occupants by name, and confirming there's adequate space without overcrowding under the Housing Act 1985.
+Sometimes called a No Objection Certificate (NOC).

 You should provide original documents where possible, particularly for marriage certificates and passports.
-However, many documents can be submitted as copies—bank statements, payslips, and utility bills are typically accepted as electronic copies or printouts.
-Keep originals safe as they are usually returned after the decision.
+However, many documents can be submitted as copies — bank statements, payslips, and utility bills are typically accepted as electronic copies or printouts uploaded to the application portal.
+Keep originals safe as they may be requested.
+Since late 2024, applications are predominantly digital with documents uploaded to the UKVCAS portal.

 Quality matters more than quantity.
 Submit 10-20 photographs from different times and occasions in your relationship: your wedding, holidays together, family gatherings, and everyday life.
-Photos should show the progression of your relationship over time.
-Don't submit hundreds of photos—select representative images that tell your story.
+Photos should show the progression of your relationship over time and include both partners visibly.
+Don't submit hundreds of photos — select representative images that tell your story chronologically.
+Each photo should be labelled with date and context.

-Yes, any document not in English or Welsh must have a certified translation.
+Yes — any document not in English or Welsh must have a certified translation.
 The translation must include the translator's confirmation it's accurate, the translation date, and the translator's full name, signature, and contact details.
-Use a professional translation service for important documents like marriage certificates.
+Use a professional translation service (Institute of Translation and Interpreting or Chartered Institute of Linguists members) for important documents like marriage certificates.
+Family translations are not accepted.

-Accommodation evidence depends on your situation: if renting, provide your tenancy agreement; if you own, provide mortgage statement or property deeds; if living with family, provide a landlord letter from the homeowner plus their proof of ownership/tenancy.
-The evidence must show the property won't be overcrowded with the applicant living there.
+Accommodation evidence depends on your situation: if renting, provide your tenancy agreement plus landlord NOC; if you own, provide mortgage statement or property deeds plus council tax bill; if living with family, provide a landlord letter from the homeowner plus their proof of ownership/tenancy.
+The evidence must show the property won't be overcrowded with the applicant living there under Housing Act 1985 Room and Space Standards.